JKNeeley/JKNeeley/README.md

 ### Independent Projects
 *note: These may be kept either private or not on Github at this time.*

-- Ice Cream of the Month Blog Website 2020
+- Ice Cream of the Month Blog Website - 2020
-- Pastel Minecraft Mod 2021
+- Pastel Minecraft (Java Edition) Mod - 2021
-- Coding Challenge Escape Room 2022
+- Coding Challenge Escape Room - 2022
-- Critter Circle Animal Social Media 2023
+- Critter Circle Animal Social Media - 2023
-- RecipeBox Website 2024
+- RecipeBox Website - 2024, 2025

 ### Education
-- 🐅 Kirksville Senior High School May 2020 graduate - High School Diploma
+- 🐅 Kirksville Senior High School - May 2020 graduate - High School Diploma
-- 🐯 University of Missouri December 2023 graduate - B.S. in Computer Science, minor in Mathematics
+- 🐯 University of Missouri - December 2023 graduate - B.S. in Computer Science, minor in Mathematics

 ### Collegiate Hackathon Participation
 *note: These may be kept either private or not on Github at this time.*